bflanagan138/task_manager/README.md

   We would need to modify the tasks_controller.rb and routes.rb files, and create a get.html.erb file in our      views/tasks directory, What are params?
 Where do they come from?
   Params are parameter objects.
 They are a method built into ActionController which is a class we inherit from.
 Check out your routes.
 Why do we need two routes each for creating a new Task and editing an existing Task?
+  We need one for the task erb file, one for the params